 Our voluntary donations have been challenging this year.
 However, we are very grateful for the continued support of donors, some of whom have suffered the loss of a loved one.
 It is very much appreciated.

-We awarded four new PhD Scholarships to commence in 2020 as follows:
+This year we awarded two new PhD Scholarships as follows:

-We have also awarded three MD(Res) Scholarships to King’s College London.
+We also have four MD(Res) awards running at King’s College London.

-Overall, thanks to your generosity and major donors we raised over £217,000 this year, an excellent result.
+Overall, thanks to the generosity of supporters and major donors, we raised over £128,459 this year, a good result.